-Uses in the education category consist of the following land uses in Table 21-5.1.
+Uses that educate students.
+Uses in the education category consist of the following subcategories in Table 21-5.1:

 - (a) School, K-12. - (1) Defined: A facility educating students enrolled in pre-kindergarten through 12th grade, operated by a private institution using a curriculum equivalent to the Hawaii public school curriculum for the same grade level. - (2) Standards: - (A) All structures and facilities must be set back a minimum of 20 feet from any adjoining zoning lot in the country, residential, apartment, or apartment mixed use zoning district.
-The director may waive this requirement upon finding that the topography or landscaping makes a buffer unnecessary. - (B) The minimum zoning lot size is 20,000 square feet. - (C) Schools must be located with access to a street or right-of-way of minimum access width and sufficient street frontage as determined by the appropriate government agencies. - (D) Parking and loading: - (i) Schools with a design capacity of more than 25 students must provide an off-street drop-off area, with a minimum capacity equivalent to four standard-sized parking spaces.
-This number may be adjusted by the director as the design capacity of the school changes, or if a traffic management plan is approved.
+The director may waive this requirement upon finding that the topography or landscaping makes a buffer unnecessary.

-- (ii) Schools with a design capacity of more than 50 students must provide at least one multipurpose bay that is a minimum of 40 feet in depth by 14 feet in width to accommodate bus pickup and drop-off.
+- (B) The minimum zoning lot size is 20,000 square feet. - (C) Schools must be located with access to a street or right-of-way of minimum access width and sufficient street frontage as determined by the appropriate government agencies. - (D) Parking and loading: - (i) Schools with a design capacity of more than 25 students must provide an off-street drop-off area, with a minimum capacity equivalent to four standard-sized parking spaces.
+This number may be adjusted by the director as the design capacity of the school changes, or if a traffic management plan is approved. - (ii) Schools with a design capacity of more than 50 students must provide at least one multi-purpose bay that is a minimum of 40 feet in depth by 14 feet in width to accommodate bus pickup and drop-off.
 This multipurpose bay may be used for other activities outside of pickup and drop-off hours.
-The director may adjust this requirement as the design capacity of the school changes. - (E) In the AG-1 and AG-2 zoning districts, A minimum of 50 percent of the zoning lot area must be dedicated to crop production or livestock keeping through an agricultural easement or similar legal encumbrance for as long as the K-12 school is in operation. - (b) School, vocational. - (1) Defined: A facility for post-secondary education with a curriculum devoted primarily to business (including barbers and beauticians), industry, trade, or other vocational-technical instruction, or a language school. - (A) Minor: Facilities that do not include the operation of industrial equipment, such as floor-mounted woodworking or machine shop equipment. - (V) Major: Facilities that include the operation of industrial equipment, such as floor-mounted woodworking or machine shop equipment. - (2) Standards: - (A) Minor: Hours of operation are limited to between 6:00 a.m. and 10:00 p.m. - (B) Major: None. - (c) University, college. - (1) Defined: A facility operated by an institution of higher education that awards an associate, bachelor, master, or doctorate degree.
+The director may adjust this requirement as the design capacity of the school changes. - (E) In the AG-1 and AG-2 districts, K-12 schools may be permitted if, as a condition of approval, a minimum of 75 percent of the zoning lot area is dedicated to active agricultural use for as long as the K-12 school is in operation, as determined by the director to be necessary to preserve the purpose and intent of the agricultural zoning districts, through an agricultural easement or similar legal encumbrance acceptable to the director. - (b) School, vocational. - (1) Defined: A facility for post-secondary education with a curriculum devoted primarily to business (including barbers and beauticians), industry, trade, or other vocational-technical instruction, or a language school.

-(2) Standards: As required pursuant to a plan review use permit.
+- (A) Minor: Facilities that do not include the operation of industrial equipment, such as floor-mounted woodworking or machine shop equipment. - (V) Major: Facilities that include the operation of industrial equipment, such as floor-mounted woodworking or machine shop equipment. - (2) Standards: - (A) Minor: Hours of operation are limited to between 6:00 a.m. and 10:00 p.m. - (B) Major: None. - (c) University, college. - (1) Defined: A facility operated by an institution of higher education that awards an associate, bachelor, master, or doctorate degree. - (2) Standards: As required pursuant to a plan review use permit.